FORMENTERA - SANT FERRAN DE SES ROQUES - CAN FORN

 FORMENTERA CAN FORN

-In the village of Sant Ferran de Ses Roques (San Fernando) on the Island of Formentera, somewhere in the Mediterranean, north of North Africa and east of Spain.
+The Sant Ferran de Ses Roques (San Fernando) village is on the Island of Formentera, in the Mediterranean, north of North Africa and east of Spain.

-I wanted to take my friend Bernadette Mundy out for a pre-birthday dinner and I followed my nose to Restaurante Can Forn in the village of Sant Ferran de Ses Roques (San Fernando) where I met Bernadette in the Fonda Pepe bar back in 1973 as a young hippie.
-You can read that story on my website at www.jonathondlipsin.com under the Blues Woman of Appenzell.
+I wanted to take my friend Bernadette Mundy out for a pre-birthday dinner, so I followed my nose to Restaurante Can Forn in the village of Sant Ferran de Ses Roques (San Fernando).
+As a young hippie, I met Bernadette in the Fonda Pepe bar in 1973.

-They specialise in regional food from the island and I was excited.
-I was hoping this was not like the other tourist traps on the island.
+They specialise in regional food from the Island, and I was excited.
+I hoped this was not like the other tourist traps on the Island.

 Sobrassada (a local raw, cured sausage made with ground pork, pimenton, salt, and other spices.
 It can be spread on toast like a paté)